ShahiduzzamanSajid/Interactive-Music-Recommendation-and-Visualization-System/README.md

 **Python:** Utilized for data manipulation, analysis, and backend logic.

+**Pandas and NumPy:** For data handling and numerical computations.

+**Seaborn and Matplotlib:** For data visualization, creating insightful charts and graphs.

+**Plotly:** Used for interactive visualizations, enhancing user engagement.

+**Streamlit:** Powers the interactive web application interface, allowing users to explore data trends and receive song recommendations.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-**Pandas and NumPy:** For data handling and numerical computations.

-**Seaborn and Matplotlib:** For data visualization, creating insightful charts and graphs .
-**Plotly:** Used for interactive visualizations, enhancing user engagement.

-**Streamlit:** Powers the interactive web application interface, allowing users to explore data trends and receive song recommendations.